 |Beach Front Villa||

 There's just one of these found on the quiet beach.
 It has a covered balcony, living area and an indoor/outdoor bathroom.

-A full board stay is recommended to make the most of your program at Kamalaya.
+A full board stay is recommended to make the most of your programme at Kamalaya.
 There are three dining options - Soma Restaurant, Amrita Café and the Alchemy Tea Lounge.
-Their relaxed open-air venues offer menus to match your program.
+Their relaxed open-air venues offer menus to match your programme.
 You will find yourself taking many of the delicious recipes home with you!

 Whilst Kamalaya is on the beach, it is worth being aware that it is not a beach resort.
 It is possible to walk along the beach, but it is rocky in parts and the sea is shallow so not really suitable for swimming.

 There are of course several wellness facilities at the resort to include a Shakti Fitness Centre, the herbal steam cavern, plunge pools, Elixir Bar, a yoga pavilion and a yoga sala.
 There are also two swimming pools to include one lap pool.
 The Monk's Cave which provided the original energy for the location of this holistic retreat also worth spending some time at for some peaceful meditation.

 Your chosen package will determine how you spend your day, whether that is boosting your fitness, finding peace with yourself or de-toxing to name a few.
 You can spend your day having treatments, using the facilities, learning from lectures and most importantly taking time out to truly relax and find inner peace.